Bring Stripe’s payment infrastructure into your app

 Category Feature What it does

-Plugin setup Stripe extension Adds the Stripe plugin to a WeWeb project and lets you configure live and test API keys.
+Setup Stripe integration Adds Stripe to a WeWeb project and lets you configure live and test API keys.

 Elements Stripe payment form element Provides a prebuilt payment form using Stripe Elements that can be dropped into a page and bound to a client secret.